How to Grow Watermelons in Containers, Flower Pots, and Grow Bags| The Complete Guide

-Root diseases are avoided using new growing medium and avoiding soil from garden.
+Root diseases are avoided using new growing medium and avoiding soil from the garden.

-Slugs and rodents can damage the fruits and plants.
-Slugs can be removed by hands and damage by rodents can be avoided by growing the plants vertically or by having a cat.
-Cat will also play important role by defending ripe fruits from birds.
+Slugs and rodents can damage fruits and plants.
+Slugs can be removed by hand, and damage by rodents can be avoided by growing the plants vertically or by having a cat.
+Cats also play an important role by defending ripe fruits from birds.

-Fungus and other diseases can be treated by water soluble chemicals based on copper (rarely on sulfur).
-Such chemicals are easily washed away and they don't penetrate the fruits' membrane - read the labels even before buying such chemicals.
+Fungus and other diseases can be treated by water-soluble chemicals based on copper (rarely on sulfur).
+Such chemicals are easily washed away, and they don't penetrate the fruits' membrane - read the labels even before buying and especially before applying such chemicals.

-Growing watermelons in containers, flower pots or grow bags sounds complicated, but it is not - watermelons are demanding plants, but when they are given what they want, they return the favor with large harvest of great tasting fruits.
+Growing watermelons in containers, flower pots, or grow bags sounds complicated, but it is not - watermelons are water and nutrients high demanding plants, but when they are given what they want, they return the favor with a large harvest of great-tasting fruits.

 By choosing different varieties and planting at different times, the watermelon harvest season can be rather long.